 We will always endeavour to understand behaviour, support emotional wellbeing and make reasonable adjustments to our provision to support progress and engagement using a variety of strategies developed with key adults within the child/young person's life (staff, family, professionals) in order to best meet their needs.
-In Oakwood School, this is supported with Thrive sessions where trends can be identified mapping out, but not exclusive to, parts of the day pupils struggle with and specific lessons pupils find challenging to engage with.
 We follow the policies and procedures associated with supporting these children and young people, including but not limited to, the SEND code of practice, Equal Opportunities and Disability Act.